Dirt Squirts Kart Club

 Absolutely no one except the flagman is supposed to walk on the track during an event, this can result in serious injury and possible penalties if considered flagrant .
 Even the flagman needs to use their best judgment and only enter the track to remove debris or in an emergency, if you get hit by a Go-kart on the track, it’s your own fault!

 Auxiliary flagmen may be posted around the course with Yellow & Red flags and radios to communicate with the Main Flagman.
-Auxiliary flaggers are only allowed to help drivers in danger or to move Karts off track, then return immediately to your post.
+Auxiliary flaggers are only allowed to help drivers in danger, right flipped karts, or to move Karts off track, then return immediately to your post.
+Do not assist in repair or restart karts.
+Drivers must restart their own kart.

 If your Kart is broke down or stopped on the track, DO NOT exit the kart until it is clearly safe.
 Once safe, your first priority needs to be moving your Kart off the track.
-Anyone trying to repair or restart their Kart manually on the track will be sent to the rear of the field.
-If you feel your Kart break, your natural reaction should be to steer it towards the shoulder and out of harms way.
+Anyone trying to repair or manually restart their kart while on the track will be sent to the rear of the field.
+If you feel your Kart break, your natural reaction should be to steer it off track so as not to impede the race.

 Laps Run Under Caution Count Towards The Overall Lap Count.